The Eating for IBS Diet: Think Substitution, Not Deprivation

 Most people are happily surprised by Silk (vanilla and chocolate) and Soy Dream.
 I've also had good luck with health food store generic brands such as 365 by Whole Foods, and they're very inexpensive.

-It can be helpful to keep two types of soy or rice milk on hand: unsweetened or plain for cooking, and vanilla for cold cereals or drinking.
+It can be helpful to keep two types of non dairy milk on hand: unsweetened or plain for cooking, and vanilla for cold cereals or drinking.
 Chocolate milk is delicious cold and heated up for glass of hot cocoa!

-* Use soy or rice substitutes for cheese, cream cheese, sour cream, ice cream, yogurt, and other dairy products (check the ingredients to be sure the items are low-fat).
+* Use soy, rice, oat, almond substitutes for cheese, cream cheese, sour cream, ice cream, yogurt, and other dairy products (check the ingredients to be sure the items are low-fat).
 For cheese, pay attention to whether the brand is truly dairy-free or simply lactose-free.
-Most soy cheese brands contain small amounts of casein, a dairy protein.
-The tiny quantity is often very tolerable for IBS, but if you're completely intolerant to casein you'll have to find a soy or rice cheese that is entirely dairy-free.
+Most non dairy cheese brands contain small amounts of casein, a dairy protein.
+The tiny quantity is often very tolerable for IBS, but if you're completely intolerant to casein you'll have to find a non dairy cheese that is entirely dairy-free.

 * Many hamburger-based recipes such as tacos, sloppy joes, chili, etc. can be easily adapted to IBS diet by substituting TVP (textured vegetable protein, a soy food available in health food stores) for the ground beef.
 Simply eliminate the cooking oil and season the TVP as you would the meat.
 When well-prepared most people honestly can't taste the difference.
 In addition, there are many vegetarian cookbooks available that replicate traditional American homestyle recipes with vegan substitutes for the dairy and meat ingredients.
 Try out several of these books from your local library and buy your favorites.